 As a result DeMarco withstood tremendous punishment.
 Good fighters need to be able to do this, but they have to offer some offensive tools to make taking that sort of punishment pay off.
 DeMarco couldn’t do it.
 After he went down in the ninth round, his own corner threw in the towel and asked that the fight be stopped.
 The truth is that it should have been stopped several rounds earlier.

 “I wanted to shake him, bake him, cook him and eat him,” said Broner after the fight.
 “I wanted to make a statement that anyone who fights Adrien Broner has stepped in some doo-doo they can’t get off their shoe.”
 Uh, sure.
-That’s an exact quote by the way.
+That’s an exact quote in case you’re wondering.

 After the fight on Twitter, Broner sent this message to Floyd Mayweather: “Big bro we make this look so easy! #Kings”